 Some of the most common causes of relapse include:

 - High stress levels, often due to changes in lifestyle and relationships.
 Work to rebuild relationships with honesty, and recognize that hard work is necessary.

 - Negative emotions.
 Recognize that you may feel depressed, sad, or frustrated.
-Anxiety, feeling alone, and even feeling anger is common.
-When you feel this occurring, seek out help from your recovery team.
+Anxiety, loneliness, and anger are common.
+When you feel these emotions brewing, seek out help from your recovery team.